topunix/topunix/README.md

 ### Hi there, I'm Mike 👋

-- 🌎 I’m a web developer from the United States
+- 🌎 I’m a software engineer from the United States
 - ❤ Contributing to Open Source.
 - 🐍 My programming experience extends across multiple languages and tools (Python, Django, Perl, JavaScript, React...)
 - ✍ I write technical blogs.
 You can visit my blog site at [DEV](https://dev.to/topunix).